MathijsTak/FileExtensionChanger/README.md

 ## Note

-Always make sure to backup your files before running this script, as the file extension changes are irreversible.
+Always make sure to backup your files before running this script, as the file extension changes might be irreversible.

 ## Credits

 This script was created with the assistance of Claude-3.5-sonnet, an AI language model, based on user requirements and questions.
+This also means that there is no copyright on this program and you are free to use it any way you like.